LVH-Tony/LVH-Tony/README.md

 - Technologies
 - Artificial Intelligent
 - Custom Mechanical Keyboard
-- - Studying & Reading Books
+- Studying & Reading Books
 - Chess, Go, Board Games
 - Basketball – 2 times a week
 - Lead guitarist for Sea of Blood
 - Photography

+Feel free to contact me with any questions or if you are interested in collaboration.
+Looking forward to hearing from you!